dfuse-io/docs/content/eosio/public-apis/tutorials/using-dfuse-events.md

 ---

-Read more about [dfuse Events](/eosio/public-apis/reference/dfuse-events), are a powerful way to give smart contract developers a way to ask ***dfuse Search*** to index their transactions, with arbitrary key/value pairs.
+[dfuse Events](/eosio/public-apis/reference/dfuse-events) are a powerful way to give smart contract developers a way to ask ***dfuse Search*** to index their transactions, with arbitrary key/value pairs.

 ## Getting Started